SSH

 root@server2:~#

-We remember that now our problem was that we could not connect to server2 through the server1 tunnel.
-So by creating a reverse connection from server2 (we have someone on server2 who can make that reverse connection, or we left it done ourselves before we left) to a server3, from my computer I can connect to server3 and then connect to server2.
+We remember that our problem now was that we couldn't connect to server2 through the tunnel of server1.
+So, by creating a reverse connection from server2 (we have someone on server2 who can make that reverse connection, or we set it up ourselves before leaving) to a server3, I can connect from my computer to server3 and then connect to server2.

-First we have to make the reverse connection from server2 to server3.
-This could be done by using a command
+First, we need to make the reverse connection from server2 to server3.
+We could do this with a command.

 ssh -R &ltserver3port&gt:localhost:22 root@&ltIPserver3&gt